bizzare-hub/Chest-Xray-alignment-using-STN/README.md

 The training of our alignment model is GPU-based, inference can be done both on CPU or GPU.
 The only requirement for the gpu type is to be compatible with **CUDA 11.2**.

-We highly recommend to use conda to build an appropriate environment.
+We highly recommend to use `anaconda` to build an appropriate environment.
 Working version could be created using `environment.yml` configuration file as follows:
 ```
 conda env create -f environment.yml
 ```